MicrosoftDocs/winrt-api/windows.web.http/httpclient_trypostasync_1613087419.md

 # Windows.Web.Http.HttpClient.TryPostAsync

 ## -description
 Sends a POST request to the specified [Uri](../windows.foundation/uri.md) as an asynchronous operation.
+For programming guidance for the [HttpClient class](/uwp/api/windows.web.http.httpclient), and code examples, see the [HttpClient](/windows/uwp/networking/httpclient) conceptual topic.

 ## -parameters
 ### -param uri